Spaces of norms, determinant of cohomology and Fekete points in non-Archimedean geometry: Determinants and relative spectra

 \subsection{Determinants of diagonalizable norms}

 As we shall see in this section, the determinant of a diagonalizable norm is very well-behaved.
-By density, this will also be the case for all ultrametric norms, in the non-Archimedean case.
+In the non-Archimedean case, this will extend to all norms, by density of diagonalizable norms.

 \begin{lem} If $\n$ is diagonalizable, then a basis $(e_i)$ of $V$ satisfies

 if and only if $(e_i)$ is orthogonal for $\n$. \end{lem}

 \begin{cor} Assume that $K$ is non-Archimedean, and let $\cV$ be a lattice of $V$.
 Then $\det\n_\cV=\n_{\det\cV}$ is the norm determined by the lattice $\det\cV:=\bigwedge^N\cV$ of $\det V$. \end{cor}